What's Open on Thanksgiving in Los Angeles? 20 Places Open for Family Fun

-Racking your brain for family activities at places that are open on Thanksgiving Day?
+Racking your brain for family activities at places that are open on Thanksgiving in Los Angeles?
 Filling your house with family during Thanksgiving is wonderful, but sometimes you just want everyone to get out of your house.
 We mean this, of course, in the nicest possible way.
-Knowing what's open on Thanksgiving for family fun is invaluable—both for clearing the house to prepare the meal and for walking it off afterward.
+Knowing what's open on Thanksgiving in LA for family fun is invaluable—both for clearing the house to prepare the meal and for walking it off afterward.

-Our event calendar has all the local Thanksgiving day happenings, and our holiday guide has a few ideas, too; the suggestions below are more than 20 places open on Thanksgiving that you may not have realized welcomed visitors on the holiday.
+Our event calendar has all the local Thanksgiving day happenings, and our holiday guide for Los Angeles families has a host of other ideas; the suggestions below are 20 places open on Thanksgiving that you may not have realized welcomed visitors on the holiday.
 And if you need some suggestions for Thanksgiving crafts and games to keep kids busy at home, we've got loads of those, too.
 Happy Thanksgiving!

-All the same fish are there (plus the odd shorebird and Arctic fox), but a lot fewer people.
-You can even eat Thanksgiving lunch at the Aquarium.
+All the same fish are there (plus the odd shorebird and Arctic fox), and while they're chowing down on krill and voles, you can have Thanksgiving lunch at the Aquarium.

 The Ferris wheel and carnival games dish up fun on the Santa Monica Pier.
 Photo courtesy of Pacific Park